MaxLogic/maxEventNexus/TASKS.md

 - Spec: spec.md §11.2, bench/readme.md.
 - Extend bench/BenchHarness.pas to compute latency percentiles (p50/p99/p999) and throughput for varying subscriber counts.
 - Output CSV for external plotting and document methodology and KPIs in bench/readme.md.

-### T-1025 Align spec/docs with actual API surface
-Summary: Reconcile spec.md/README.md with the implemented API, especially around generic interfaces, helpers, and scheduler behavior.

-Details:
-- Spec: spec.md §5, §8, §11; DESIGN.md.
-- Document the Delphi vs FPC differences for generics on interfaces (use of ImaxBusHelper/maxAsBus and ImaxBusAdvanced/ImaxBusQueues helpers) so callers know the supported patterns.
-- Clarify how Main delivery degrades under different TmaxMainThreadPolicy modes once T-1003 is implemented, and update examples to use the current scheduling adapters.
-- Ensure migration notes (MIGRATION.md) clearly map iPub/NX Horizon concepts to the actual EventNexus APIs as implemented.

-### T-1026 Add metrics callback and GetTotals tests
-Summary: Add tests around maxSetMetricCallback and ImaxBusMetrics.GetTotals to validate metrics aggregation.

-Details:
-- Spec: spec.md §11.1, §11.2.
-- Add tests that install a metric callback, perform posts across typed, named, and GUID topics, and verify that the callback sees consistent TmaxTopicStats snapshots.
-- Add tests for GetTotals aggregating across all topics and verifying PostsTotal/DeliveredTotal/DroppedTotal/ExceptionsTotal and queue depth fields.
-- Ensure tests remain cheap to run and do not introduce background timers.

-### T-1027 Clarify/default queue policy categories
-Summary: Capture the queue-category preset strategy and override hooks so behavior stays transparent.

-Details:
-- Spec: spec.md §8.7.
-- Produce a short ADR outlining how topics map to the “state/action/control-plane” presets, how overrides work, and how this integrates with metrics/high-water warnings (coordinate with T-1029).
-- After implementation, update spec.md/README.md with a clear table of defaults plus override guidance, and ensure tests cover the override entry points.

 ## Blocked